Commotio cordis: Treatment

-Automated external defibrillators (AED) and prompt CPR helped to increase the survival rate in to 58 percent.
-CPR and defibrillation must be started urgently (within three minutes) to avoid death of the person impacted.
+Automated external defibrillators (AED) and prompt CPR helped to increase the survival rate to 58 percent.
+CPR and defibrillation must be started urgently (within three minutes) to avoid the death of the person impacted.
 To assure life-saving procedures and equipment are in place at events where impact injuries are possible, clinical recommendations state that "communities and school districts reexamine the need for accessible automatic defibrillators and CPR-trained coaches at organized sporting events for children."

 Legal issues

 Several people have been charged and convicted for the deaths of victims of commotio cordis, even when the blows rendered were never given with an intent to kill.
 In 1992, Italian hockey player Miran Schrott died after a blow to his chest from the stick of Italian-Canadian player Jimmy Boni.
 Boni was charged with culpable homicide, and eventually pleaded guilty to manslaughter, paying a $1,300 fine and $175,000 restitution to Schrott's family.